In this Article

 There are a multitude of careers you can pursue if you are interested in business or management as careers.
 One of the fastest-growing sectors of the economy—healthcare—combines both with such a diverse array of potential jobs that it’s worth giving serious consideration to when you’re thinking about your future.

-The U.S. Bureau of Labor Statistics (BLS) expects employment in healthcare to grow by 16% through 2030, creating an additional 2.6 million jobs.
+The U.S. Bureau of Labor Statistics (BLS) expects employment in healthcare management to grow by 28.3% through 2031, creating an additional 136,000 jobs.

 Among the health management careers you can consider:

 And the list goes on.
 In all of these careers, however, there are some skills and traits that are universal for success—strong people skills, the ability to change as technology and healthcare change, and the ability to thrive in a busy, fast-paced environment, to name a few.